arsy786/spring-security-tutorials/README.md

 **Now the REST API has been developed, it is time to implement the Security!**

-4. User & Role Entity, User & Role Repository and AddUserToRole DTO
+<ins>4.
+User & Role Entity, User & Role Repository and AddUserToRole DTO

 - Firstly, create the User entity class that represents a user of the application.
-This class is mapped to the users table in database and has a @ManyToMany mapping with Roles field.
+This class is mapped to the users table in database and has a @ManyToMany mapping with the Roles field.

 User.java:
 ``` java